EndPointCorp/end-point-blog/2015/02/05/polemics-on-opinions-about-angularjs.html.md

 > - Create a thorough guideline based on the popular things (this, this and that) covering all the use cases and patterns you can imagine.
 > - Try to keep things as loosely coupled as possible with your OOD knowledge.
 > - Choose either MVC or MVVM, but do not start by mixing approaches.
-> - Include “refactoring” iterations in your dev process (good interval—each 3 months).
+> - Include “refactoring” iterations in your dev process (good interval—​each 3 months).
 > - Analyze your usage patterns and use cases periodically.
 > - Create a metaframework based on angular, tailored SPECIFICALLY for your project needs and your team experience!
 >